MENINGITIS FOUNDATION CANADA: A SUCCESSFUL JOURNEY

 Funding the CAIRE (Canadian Association for Immunization Research and Evaluation

 ) Research Round Table: Prevention of Meningococcal Infection on April 3, 2014 - should help familiarize Canadian vaccine researchers with the MFC and, hopefully, to an expanded role in funding ongoing medical events.

-The MFC Executive Director and founder Kathryn Blain and MRFC current board members: Dr. Joanne Langley, Michael Redfearn, Karen Mayfield, Greg Hum, Mary Clough, Melissa (Longo) Lehmann and Shannon O'Neil are a wonderful team of dedicated, caring individuals who have come together out of a desire to help others.
+The MFC Executive Director and founder Kathryn Blain and MFC current board members: Dr. Joanne Langley, Michael Redfearn, Karen Mayfield, Greg Hum, Mary Clough, Melissa (Longo) Lehmann and Shannon O'Neill are a wonderful team of dedicated, caring individuals who have come together out of a desire to help others.

 Learn more about: